Lincoln Legion of Lesbians: Anti-discrimination campaign and backlash

 LLL members worked to reduce homophobia in the voting public.
 Setting aside skepticism about working with men, the lesbian collective collaborated with the Nebraska Coalition for Gay and Lesbian Civil Rights to advocate for the gay rights amendment.
 Backlash to their efforts was more powerful than they projected; the amendment failed in a landslide in 1982, with 78% of Lincoln voters opposed to gay rights.

 The campaign against Lincoln's gay rights amendment grew into a national-level hate group, the Family Research Institute, which still produces pseudoscience used by Focus on the Family and similar organizations.
-Discrimination based on sexual orientation is still legal under both Lincoln and Nebraska law.
+Since the decision of Bostock v.
+Clayton County in 2020, discrimination in housing or employment based on sexual orientation or gender identity has been illegal in Nebraska.